vertica/VerticaPyLab/README.md

-# Vertica Demo
+# VerticaPyLab

-This Docker image lets you create and run a single-node Vertica database on a local machine.
+This git repo includes scripts that let you create and run a single-node Vertica database on a local machine.
 It uses the Community Edition (CE) license (limited to  of 1TB of data).

-The Docker image also includes VerticaLab, a custom JupyterLab environment.
+The Docker image VerticaLab is a custom JupyterLab environment.
 VerticaLab provides extensions for autocompletion, graphics, options to run vsql or admintools, etc. and uses the lastest VerticaPy version.